haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   The TRILL protocol, as specified herein, is desinged to be a Local Area Network protocol and not designed **with the goal of scaling beyond the size of existing briged LANs**.

 ### 1.1.
-Algorithm V2, by Ray Perlner
+Algorhyme V2, by Ray Perlner
-  I hope that we
+  I hope that we shall one day see
+  A graph more lovely than a tree.

+  A graph to boost efficiency
+  While still configuration-free.

+  A network where Rbridges can
+  Route packets to their target LAN.

+  The paths they find, to our elation,
+  Are least cost paths to destination!

+  With packet hop counts we now see,
+  The network need not be loop-free!

+  Rbridges work transparently,
+  Without a common spanning tree.

 ### 1.2.
 Normative Content and Precedence
 ### 1.3.
 Terminology and Notation in This Document